Dempsey Woodworking

 roll top desk -- slats and lift bar of tambour sawn and shaped

-Slats and lift bar of tambour
+Slats and lift bar of tambour sawn and shaped.

 roll top desk -- tambour finished